vincentwenger/coupons_exploration/README.md

   - to restaurants which are not located too far from the drivers
 - Distribute Expensive restaurant coupons:
   - when weather is sunny and the temperature is not too cold
-  - to people who go to restaurants often and never order take away food
+  - to single or unmarried drivers with higher income
-  - to restaurants which are not located too far from the drivers
+  - who people who already go often to bars and restaurants